 TO: Jaymie Durnan

-CC: Y Jaymie Durnan (b)(6) Vous vection?
-Donald Rumsfeld Th
+cc: X Donald Rumsfeld The

-FROM: Donald Rumsfeld Th
+FROM: Donald Rumsfeld

 SUBJECT: USS HOLLANDIA Reunion

-Please mak e a note that (b)(6) wrote me saying that they are going to
+Please make a note that (b)(6) wrote me saying that they are going to

 have a USS HOLLANDIA reunion in Baton Rouge, Louisiana, on September 9,

-10 and 11 a t the Holiday Inn South.
+10 and 11 at the Holiday Inn South.

-Please tickl e this so I can take a look at it August 1.
+Please tickle e this so I can take a look at it August 1.

 Thanks.

 DHR:dh 042103-27

-Please resi pand by 8/1/03
+Please resp ond by 8/1/03

-U13665 / 03

-Sunday 4/13

-Dear Don,
+21 Anos

-Since my first letter, you certainly have
+OFFICE OF THE ECREMENT OF DEVENSE (b)(6) D3 APR 15 PH 3: 56 Sunday 4/13 Dear Don, Since my first letter you certainly have been lunsy!

-been lusy!

 I received yesterday, information about this year's Ships Reunion and wanted to pass it on to you ASAP.

-BATON ROUGE, LOUISIANA SEPTEMBER 9, 10, 11 HOLIDAY IND SOUTH

-I sincerely hope you and Mrs. Runsfeld will be able to join us this year.

-I can think of several reasons for you to attend but your schedule and responsibilities may dictate your decision.

-your return letter to me made me somewhat of a celebrity within my Book Group.
-All nine of us are or have been teachers and most think threaty some?
-RIES.... so it's a group easily impressed.
+BATON ROUGE LOUISIANA SEDTEMBER 9, 10, 11 HOLIDAY TWO SOUTH I sincerely hope you and This.
+Rumsfeld will be able to join us this year.
+I can think of several reasons for you to attend but your schedule and responsibilities may dectate your decision. your return letter to me made me somewhat of a cele brity within my Book Group.
+All nine of us are or have been hearbers and most think they porrer Rues.... so it's a group easily impressed.
+As my bad would say, "God willing and the tade right," we'll see you in Suptember. (b)(6)

-RUES.... so it's a group easily impressed.

-As my bad would say, "God willing and the tide right", we'll see you in Suptember.